Buffett Live: Tuesdays, Thursdays, Saturdays

 Buffett Live – Tuesdays, Thursdays, Saturdays is a live album by American popular music singer-songwriter Jimmy Buffett.
 It was released on November 9, 1999.
 The album's material was culled from several concerts during the Don't Stop That Carnival Tour (1998) and Beach House on the Moon Tour (1999).
 It was the first live album by Buffett since Feeding Frenzy was released in October 1990 and Mailboat Records' debut release.

+The title is derived from Buffett's long-time practice of touring at a more relaxed pace than other major artists, generally playing shows only on Tuesdays, Thursdays, and Saturdays.